LiorCohen0208/Project/README.md

 The dataset required for this analysis can be downloaded from the following link:
 [Sensory-Motor Timing Performance](https://www.kaggle.com/datasets/thedevastator/sensory-motor-timing-performance)
 After downloading, save the dataset in the same directory as the script or update the file path accordingly.

+This dataset explores how movement affects auditory timing.
+Participants judged the timing of tones and movements across three trial types (auditory, movement, and combined).
+The data includes accuracy, error, movement distance, force, and stop latency, enabling investigation of conscious sensorimotor timing in unisensory and multisensory tasks.
+Use this data to explore how the body influences perception and understand the mechanisms of sensory-motor performance.

+**Columns details:**
+subject: Unique identifier for each participant in the experiment.
+(Integer)
+trialtype: Type of trial completed by a given participant - audio only; movement only; or combined audio/movement.
+(String)
+duration: Numeric value representing duration timepoints related to each type of trial associated with that row.
+(Integer)
+repduration: Numeric value representing the participant's response duration.
+(Integer)
+movdist: Measurement of the distance of the movement.
+(Integer)
+force: Measurement of the force used in the movement.
+(Integer)
+stoplatency: Measurement of the time taken to complete the movement.
+(Integer)
+error: Measurement of how close an estimation was compared to what was expected.
+(Integer)
+abserror: Measurement of the absolute difference between initial perception value at start and stopping point conclusion.
+(Integer)

+## Structure
+The project contains 4 .py files:
+- **main.py** - used for running the whole process
+- **_globals.py** - holds all constants used within the preprocess & analysis
+- **data_preprocessing.py** - defines a Data class with required validations and cleaning process
+- **analysis.py** - defines an Analysis class with plotting and correlation analysis process

 ## Usage
 To run the analysis using the script, follow the steps below: